Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Proposed Algorithm

 \subsection{Network Architecture}

-Once the physics model constraint is determined in the proposed network, we can use some existing network architectures to determine the architectures of generative network and discriminative network.
+Once the physics model constraint is determined for each vision task, we can use existing network architectures for the generative and discriminative modules.

-{\flushleft \bf{Generative network.}} The generative network $\mathcal{G}$ is used to generate the final results.
-As there exist lots of generative networks which are used in image restoration and related low-level vision problems, e.g., super-resolution~\cite{Perceptual/Loss,SRGAN}, image editing~\cite{CycleGAN2017}, we use the similar network architectures by~\cite{CycleGAN2017} as our generative network.
-The detailed network parameters are shown in Table~\ref{tab: network-parameters}.
+{\flushleft \bf{Generative network.}} The generative network $\mathcal{G}$ is used to render the final results.
+Numerous generative networks have been developed for image restoration and low-level vision problems (e.g., super-resolution~\cite{Perceptual/Loss,SRGAN} and image editing~\cite{CycleGAN2017}).
+In this work, we use network model similar to that of the CycleGAN~\cite{CycleGAN2017} as our generative module.
+Table~\ref{tab: network-parameters} shows the network parameters.

-{\flushleft \bf{Discriminative network.}} We note that the PatchGANs~\cite{SRGAN,CycleGAN2017,pixel/to/pixel} have fewer parameters than a full image discriminator and achieve state-of-the-art results in many vision problems.
-Similar to~\cite{SRGAN,CycleGAN2017,pixel/to/pixel}, we use PatchGANs to classify whether the generated results are real or fake.
-The discriminator architecture is shown in Table~\ref{tab: network-parameters}.
+{\flushleft \bf{Discriminative network.}} The PatchGANs~\cite{SRGAN,CycleGAN2017,pixel/to/pixel} have fewer parameters than a full image discriminator and achieve state-of-the-art results in many vision problems.
+In this work, the discriminative models $\mathcal{D}_h$ and $\mathcal{D}_g$ are similar to those of the PatchGANs~\cite{pixel/to/pixel,SRGAN,CycleGAN2017}.
+We use the same network parameters for both $\mathcal{D}_h$ and $\mathcal{D}_g$.
+The discriminator model parameters are shown in Table~\ref{tab: network-parameters}.